stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 - [<i class="fab fa-forumbee"></i> <sup>7</sup>]() : Hive page for section 7

 {{< hint info >}}
-[**\+**]() You must use your Dartmouth login credentials to access the drive, not your personal Gmail account.
+<i class="fas fa-info-circle"></i> You must use your Dartmouth login credentials to access the drive, not your personal Gmail account.
 Please authenticate using this G-Suite link: https://google.dartmouth.edu/
 {{< /hint >}}

 Our objective for Hive is to explore meaning, discover argumentative structures, evaluate supporting evidence, ask probing questions, connect to other readings, link to relevant resources, and think critically about the implications of a text.
 The “[hive mind](https://www.merriam-webster.com/dictionary/hive%20mind)” is capable of discovering and creating far more than any one individual.
 With luck, Hive will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.

 You might contribute to Hive by doing some of the following tasks:

->- Help create a simplified version of the text’s argumentative structure by presenting an ordered list of claims, reasons, and evidence.
+- Help create a simplified version of the text’s argumentative structure by presenting an ordered list of claims, reasons, and evidence.

->
->- Ask a question about a difficult passage in the text or offer an answer to one posed by another student.
+- Ask a question about a difficult passage in the text or offer an answer to one posed by another student.

->
->- Define difficult vocabulary.
+- Define difficult vocabulary.

->
->- Flag a key portion of the essay that seems worthy of discussion or analysis and explain why it seems significant, or build on the thought of another student who has done so.
+- Flag a key portion of the essay that seems worthy of discussion or analysis and explain why it seems significant, or build on the thought of another student who has done so.

->
->- Make a connection between an idea found in one text with others we have read in class (or elsewhere).
+- Make a connection between an idea found in one text with others we have read in class (or elsewhere).

->
->- Constructively question, respond, or correct the ideas or work of another student.
+- Constructively question, respond, or correct the ideas or work of another student.